 Camera Information

 InterDigital offered to convert provided depth map and optical flow to same format as Huawei.
-It is suggested to also to also convert Huawei format to InterDigital’s format and provide both at this point.
+It is suggested to also convert Huawei format to InterDigital’s format and provide both at this point.
 InterDigital can also provide camera information.

 Comment: How will 4x4 camera matrices be stored?
 It is suggested to use a json based format.